Market recovery peters out as virus jitters persist

 Dublin

-Airline stocks rose about 0.2 per cent to 4 per cent after the European Union, in a move to give airlines more breathing space amid headwinds from the coronavirus, said it would suspend a rule requiring carriers to run most of their scheduled services or else forfeit landing slots.
+Airline stocks rose between 0.2 per cent and 4 per cent after the European Union, in a move to give airlines more breathing space amid headwinds from the coronavirus, said it would suspend a rule requiring carriers to run most of their scheduled services or else forfeit landing slots.

 Applegreen fell by 5.4 per cent to €4.33, as forecourt retailers look set to suffer from less traffic on the roads as increasing numbers of people work from home.